Carter Family: History

 Birthplace log cabin of A.P.
 Carter at the Carter Fold at Maces Springs, Virginia near Hiltons, Virginia.

 The Carter Family made their first recordings on August 1, 1927.
 The previous day, A.P.
-Carter had persuaded his wife Sara Carter and his sister-in-law Maybelle Carter to make the journey from Maces Spring, Virginia, to Bristol, Tennessee, to audition for record producer Ralph Peer.
+Carter had persuaded his wife Sara Carter and his sister-in-law Maybelle Carter to make the short 24-mile trip from Maces Spring, Virginia, to Bristol, Tennessee, to audition for record producer Ralph Peer.
 Peer was seeking new talent for the relatively embryonic recording industry.
-The initial sessions are part of what are now called the Bristol Sessions.
+The initial sessions are part of what are now called the Bristol Sessions, which took place the empty second floor warehouse of the Taylor-Christian hat company.
 The band received $50 for each song recorded, plus a half-cent royalty on every copy sold of each song for which they had registered a copyright.
 On November 4, 1927, the Victor Talking Machine Company (later RCA Victor) released a double-sided 78 rpm record of the group performing "Wandering Boy" and "Poor Orphan Child".
 On December 2, 1928, Victor released "The Storms Are on the Ocean" / "Single Girl, Married Girl", which became very popular.

 By the end of 1930, the Carter Family had sold 300,000 records in the United States.
 Realizing that he would benefit financially with each new song he collected and copyrighted, A.P. traveled around southwestern Virginia to find songs to record; he also composed new songs.
 In the early 1930s, he befriended Lesley "Esley" Riddle, a black guitar player from Kingsport, Tennessee.
 Lesley accompanied A.P. on his song-collecting trips.
 In June 1931, the Carters did a recording session in Benton, Kentucky, along with Jimmie Rodgers.
 In 1933, Maybelle met the Speer Family at a fair in Ceredo, West Virginia, fell in love with their signature sound, and asked them to tour with the Carter Family.